SICILY

 Description

 Aka Insolia.
 Native Sicilian planted throughout the island.
 Most diffuse sub-variety Verde Cappuccia – a medium – early ripener, adding softness and flavour to a white blend.
 Also found along the Tuscan coast known as Ansonica, becoming ever more popular in Sicily.
-Gives a mediu bodied wine of salty fruit.
+Gives a medium bodied wine of salty fruit.

 Principle Wines